abdul4rehman215/CIS-Top-20-Controls/lab06-monitoring-and-analysis-of-audit-logs/README.md

 >
 > * Linux `auth.log` is copied into a safe analysis folder and then committed as an artifact.
 > * Windows Security log export is stored as `windows_security.evtx` for consistency.
-> * `notes.md` documents investigation observations and conclusions (optional but recommended for portfolio evidence).

 ---